kaerus/promise.js/README.md

 Main features
 -------------
 * Conforming to the Promises/A+ specification: passing all tests.
-* Small footprint: 600 bytes compressed / 1400 bytes minified.
+* Tiny footprint: 650 bytes compressed / 1500 bytes minified.
-* Simple design: easy to understand, intergrate & debug.
+* Simple design: optimzed for performance, easy to understand, integrate & debug.
 * Runtime independent: Can be loaded as an AMD or CommonJS module.
-* Resolves multiple values: Fulfillments & rejections can yield more than one value.
+* Multiple fulfillment values: Use spread() to deconstruct.

 Install
 =======